mehulagg/gitlab/doc/user/application_security/dast/browserker.md

 While Browserker provides users with a efficient crawler of modern web applications, vulnerability detection is still managed by the standard DAST/Zed Attack Proxy (ZAP) solution.

 Browserker runs the target website in a browser with DAST/ZAP configured as the proxy server.
 This ensures that all requests and responses made by the browser are passively scanned by DAST/ZAP.
 When running a full scan, active vulnerability checks executed by DAST/ZAP do not use a browser.
-Depending on the target website, this may require additional configuration from users to ensure the scan works as intended.
+This difference in how vulnerabilities are checked can cause issues that require certain features of the target website to be disabled to ensure the scan works as intended.

 For example, for a target website that contains forms with Anti-CSRF tokens, a passive scan will scan as intended because the browser displays pages/forms as if a user is viewing the page.
 However, active vulnerability checks run in a full scan will not be able to submit forms containing Anti-CSRF tokens.
 It is recommended in cases such as this to disable Anti-CSRF tokens when running a full scan.